Financing Your Degree

-The Literature Department offers two of our strongest applicants fellowships that include full tuition remission and a substantial (non-taxable) stipend of approximately $10,000 for each of two years of full-time study.
-The competition for merit scholarships is keen.
+The Literature Department offers Merit Awards that include partial tuition remission and a (non-taxable) stipend for each of two years of full-time study.
+The competition for these merit awards is keen.

-- Budget permitting, we also offer a few work-study assistantships for up to ten hours a week—with the same compensation noted above—for students to serve as either teaching assistants or writing consultants.
+Merit Award fellowships usually require 10 hours of work/week.
 These optional hours of work provide not only further financial assistance but also valuable hands-on experience to students interested in teaching.

 Need-Based Financial Aid